 The stranger suddenly put his sandwiches to one side and looked intently into the distance.
 Holding a small leather-cased box to his face, he pointed a white half-domed disc towards the clearing in the sky.
 Consulting a read-out on the back of the camera, he twisted a worn dial, pushed a silvery button on the end of a wiggly attachment, then began unscrewing the camera from its mount.

 “Any good?”
 I asked.
 “You’d better be quick and take your photos now: if I know the weather in this valley, you won’t have long until it changes again.”

 “I have,” the stranger replied, and continued packing his equipment away into an efficiently organized bag.

 I was astounded.
 “Is that it?
 You’re not going to take any more, after coming all that way and waiting all morning?”
-The stranger stopped what he was doing and turned to look at me disbelievingly.
+The stranger stopped what he was doing and turned to look at me.

 “I always know when I’ve got the shot I came for, and that was it.
-I’m off home.
+I’m off to the next view.
 Good talking to you.”
 And with that, he slung his bag over his shoulder and strode back towards his car.